mever-team/FairBench/CONTRIBUTING.md

 1. Fork the repository.
 2. Clone the fork in your local development environment.
-3. Install dependencies from the corresponding *.txt* lists.
+3. Install dependencies from the *.txt* lists.
+For example: `pip install -r requirements` installs the base library without the dependencies needed to run extras.
 4. Write tests for new code, apply `black .` linting, and push the changes in your fork.
 5. Create a pull request from github's interface.
 You may want to mark that as draft.